Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Classical music is growing on me.

 Have I mentioned how it's slightly annoying that some people detest anything that isn't familiar to them, like Western or Latin American cuisine?
-Like cmon bruh, then how am I supposed to get good asian food like sushi, ramen, pho, KBBQ, hot pot, or authentic Chinese food?
+Like cmon bruh, how am I supposed to get good asian food like sushi, ramen, pho, KBBQ, hot pot, or authentic Sichuanese food?
 Oh well.
 Heck, it's not even that.
 Some Indian and Middle Eastern cuisine would go a long way.

 Oranges, Raisin Bran Crunch, and toast = S-tier breakfast at home.
 Pancakes and French toast take the cake at diners.
 Also who orders toast at diners, isn't that what toasters are for?